 My daughter will put on music that pumps her up and I often find her dancing while she does her chores.

-Or sometimes we will have little contests to see who can clean an area the fastest.
+Sometimes we will have little contests to see who can clean an area the fastest.
 Making a game of it can definitely make kids try harder!
 And get done faster.

 6 – Don’t Use Chores As A Punishment